stym1g/company-review-app-ms/README.md

 pgadmin url- localhost:8888
 Zipkin running on localhost:9411

-containers in use for this service postgres, dpage/pgadmin4, openzipkin/zipkin
+containers in use for this service or compose yml file through command-   compose up -d   (docKer-compose.yml file) postgres, dpage/pgadmin4, openzipkin/zipkin

 Now we have 3 microservices running independently.